Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

-Adult: The usual dose of Amantadine Hydrochloride Capsules is 100 mg twice a day when used alone.
-Amantadine Hydrochloride Capsules have an onset of action usually within 48 hours.
+The usual dose of Amantadine hydrochloride capsules is 100 mg twice a day when used alone.
+Amantadine has an onset of action usually within 48 hours.

-Patients initially deriving benefit from Amantadine Hydrochloride Capsules not uncommonly experience a fall-off of effectiveness after a few months.
+Patients initially deriving benefit from Amantadine hydrochloride capsules not uncommonly experience a fall-off of effectiveness after a few months.
 Benefit may be regained by increasing the dose to 300 mg daily.
-Alternatively, temporary discontinuation of Amantadine Hydrochloride Capsules for several weeks, followed by reinitiation of the drug, may result in regaining benefit in some patients.
+Alternatively, temporary discontinuation of Amantadine Hydrochloride for several weeks, followed by reinitiation of the drug, may result in regaining benefit in some patients.
 A decision to use other antiparkinson drugs may be necessary.

 Dosage for Concomitant Therapy

-When Amantadine Hydrochloride Capsules and levodopa are initiated concurrently, the patient can exhibit rapid therapeutic benefits.
-Amantadine Hydrochloride Capsules, should be held constant at 100 mg daily or twice daily while the daily dose of levodopa is gradually increased to optimal benefit.
+When Amantadine and levodopa are initiated concurrently, the patient can exhibit rapid therapeutic benefits.
+Amantadine hydrochloride capsules should be held constant at 100 mg daily or twice daily while the daily dose of levodopa is gradually increased to optimal benefit.

-When Amantadine Hydrochloride Capsules are added to optimal well-tolerated doses of levodopa, additional benefit may result, including smoothing out the fluctuations in improvement which sometimes occur in patients on levodopa alone.
-Patients who require a reduction in their usual dose of levodopa because of development of side effects may possibly regain lost benefit with the addition of Amantadine Hydrochloride Capsules.
+When Amantadine is added to optimal well-tolerated doses of levodopa, additional benefit may result, including smoothing out the fluctuations in improvement which sometimes occur in patients on levodopa alone.
+Patients who require a reduction in their usual dose of levodopa because of development of side effects may possibly regain lost benefit with the addition of Amantadine hydrochloride capsules.

 Dosage for Drug-Induced Extrapyramidal Reactions

-Adult: The usual dose of Amantadine Hydrochloride Capsules is 100 mg twice a day.
-Occasionally, patients whose responses are not optimal with Amantadine Hydrochloride Capsules at 200 mg daily may benefit from an increase up to 300 mg daily in divided doses.
+The usual dose of Amantadine hydrochloride capsules is 100 mg twice a day.
+Occasionally, patients whose responses are not optimal with Amantadine hydrochloride capsules at 200 mg daily may benefit from an increase up to 300 mg daily in divided doses.

 Dosage for Impaired Renal Function